-Linux NVMe feature and and quirk policy
+Linux NVMe feature and quirk policy

 This file explains the policy used to decide what is supported by the Linux NVMe driver and what is not.